-As an editorial contractor and consultant for the past 15 years, I research, write, edit, produce, & manage bulk and one-off content that is steeped in smart SEO practices & metric analysis.
+As an editorial contractor and consultant for the past two decades, I research, write, edit, produce, & manage content that is steeped in smart SEO practices, metric analysis, and community need.

 me, it’s the reminder that connecting with my pals—old or new or both—for longer than the length of a meal in a place that is not my living room.
 And this re-realization soothes me every time.

 Bumps big and small can drag our day down.
 A coworker says your new haircut is “cute, for someone your age.”
 Your phone loses charge right as you’re expecting a time-sensitive call.
 Terrible health news befalls your best friend.
 How well do you deal with these setbacks?
 “Resilience is our response to any challenge,” says Donna Volpitta, Ed.D., the founder of the Center for Resilient Leadership.
 "If we become more resilient, we can handle bigger challenges."

 Talk to yourself the way you would a friend.
 That’s the conventional advice behind how to build self-confidence.
 But science suggests there may be even more practical ways to extend some compassion and encouragement to yourself in times of self-doubt and negativity.
 Try these tips to bolster your sense of self, stat.

 New Research Says Your Social Network Can Reveal More About Your Health Than Your Fitness Tracker Does

 Sure, your fitness tracker offers helpful data about your physical health.
 But for an accurate measure of your overall wellness, science says the size and connectivity of your social network are an even better indicator.

 Yes, it’s inspiring to hang with other women at the top of their game.
 But science says it actually may boost your own chances for success, too.
 (So schedule that lunch date already!)